-The school has a well established role in the raising of standards in other schools and supports schools in difficulty, often in conjunction with the Local Authority.
-The school also works in conjunction with Salesian Teaching School, offering an ECT Induction Programme for Primary Teachers.
+The school works in conjunction with Salesian Teaching School, offering an ECT Induction Programme for Primary Teachers.

 Objectives and activities

 Objects and aims

 The Trust's object is to advance for the public benefit, education for children aged 7 to 11 by establishing, maintaining, carrying on, managing and developing a school offering a broad and balanced curriculum.